Conveyancing- the transfer of property ownership, involves multiple complex processes.

 Preparing for viewings

-Preparing for viewings is a crucial step.
+Preparing for viewings is an important step.
 This involves ensuring the house is clean, tidy, and well-presented.
 Consider minor touch-ups or rearrangements that enhance the property's appeal.
-It's also important to be flexible with viewing times to accommodate the schedules of potential buyers.
+It's also important to be flexible with viewing times to accommodate the schedules of buyers.

 How to conduct a successful viewing